-- (a) transfer of CUP securities by a Designated Person to a person closely related to the Designated Person (e.g. spouse or family trust) or to their superannuation fund; - (b) disposal of CUP securities arising from the acceptance of a takeover offer, scheme of arrangement or equal access buy-back; - (c) disposal of rights acquired under a pro rata issue; - (d) acquisition of CUP securities under a pro rata issue; - (e) acquisition of CUP securities under a security purchase plan or dividend reinvestment plan; - (f) acquisition of CUP securities under an employee incentive scheme; and

-(g) any other transactions identified by the Board for this purpose.
+- (a) transfer of CUP securities by a Designated Person to a person closely related to the Designated Person (e.g. spouse or family trust) or to their superannuation fund; - (b) disposal of CUP securities arising from the acceptance of a takeover offer, scheme of arrangement or equal access buy-back; - (c) acquisition of CUP securities under a pro rata issue; - (d) acquisition of CUP securities under a security purchase plan or dividend reinvestment plan; - (e) acquisition of CUP securities under an employee incentive scheme; and - (f) any other transactions identified by the Board for this purpose.